Pityriasis Lichenoides Medication

 Tetracycline (Sumycin)

-Treats gram-positive and gram-negative organisms, as well as mycoplasmal, chlamydial, and rickettsial infections.
-Inhibits bacterial protein synthesis by binding with 30S and possibly 50S ribosomal subunit(s).
+Tetracycline treats gram-positive and gram-negative organisms, as well as mycoplasmal, chlamydial, and rickettsial infections.
+It inhibits bacterial protein synthesis by binding with 30S and possibly 50S ribosomal subunit(s).

 Erythromycin (E.E.S., E-Mycin, Ery-Tab)

-Inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes causing RNA-dependent protein synthesis to arrest.
-For treatment of staphylococcal and streptococcal infections.
+Erythromycin inhibits bacterial growth, possibly by blocking dissociation of peptidyl tRNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
+It is used for staphylococcal and streptococcal infections.

 In children, age, weight, and severity of infection determine proper dosage.
-When bid dosing is desired, half-total daily dose may be administered q12h.
-For more severe infections, dose is doubled.
+When twice-daily dosing is desired, half the total daily dose may be administered every 12 hours.
+For more severe infections, the dose is doubled.

 Psoralens